Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 3. Shadow IT

 The use of unauthorized devices, software, applications, and services in the workplace is often hard to trace by IT departments and this is where the term shadow IT comes from.
-While it can improve productivity and drive innovation, shadow IT also poses a serious threat to data security and can lead to data leaks, compliance violations, and more.
+While it can improve productivity and drive innovation, shadow IT also poses a serious threat to data security.
+It can lead to data leaks, compliance violations, and more.

 4. Use of unauthorized devices

-With the rise of Bring-Your-Own-Device (BYOD) policies and the proliferation of mobile devices, organizations encounter many internal security problems, including the risk of losing data due to employee negligence or malicious intentions.
+With the rise of Bring-Your-Own-Device (BYOD) policies and the proliferation of mobile devices, organizations encounter many internal security problems.
+These include the risk of losing data due to employee negligence or malicious intentions.
 Portable devices and USBs, in particular, although convenient to use, are easy to lose or steal.
 Thus negligence can easily lead to disastrous data breaches, such as the infamous Heathrow Airport security incident in which a careless employee lost a USB device with over 1,000 confidential files.

 5. Physical theft of company devices